hjtb/Doom-Quiz/README.md

 * As a user, I want to receive feedback on whether I got the question right or wrong
 * As a user, I want to know what my score is at any time
 * As a user, I want to know how well I did on completion of the game
-* As a user, I want to be able to start another game after I finish the first
-* As a user, I want to be able to quit the game at any time
-* *As a user, I want to easily navigate the site through a menu*
-* *As a user, I want to be able to turn site sounds and music on or off*
+* As a user, I want to be able to turn site sounds and music on or off
-* *As a user, I want to be able to select the level of difficulty of the game*
+* As a user, I want to be able to select the level of difficulty of the game
-* *As a user, I want to receive questions at the level of difficulty I selected*
+* As a user, I want to receive questions at the level of difficulty I selected

 ### **Design Choices**